pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT03/README.md

 | 5V active Alarm Buzzer Module    | Produces an audible alarm for alerts or notifications. |
 | INVENTO 11.1V-12V 1500 mAh               | Provides rechargeable power for electronic devices or projects. |
 | DS18B20 Waterproof| Measures temperature in environments that may involve liquids or moisture. |

 ---
+ ### Literature Survey
+ Existing IoT-based water quality monitoring systems typically focus on basic parameters like pH and TDS, using microcontrollers such as Arduino or ESP32 for real-time data transmission and platforms like ThingSpeak for visualization.
+However, they lack advanced analytics, monitor limited parameters, face scalability and energy efficiency challenges, and often neglect IoT security.
+Our project addresses these gaps by integrating predictive analytics to provide early warnings for contamination, expanding monitoring to include microbial content, heavy metals, and agricultural contaminants like nitrates and phosphates.
+Additionally, we aim to design scalable, energy-efficient solutions, such as solar-powered systems, suitable for diverse applications like drinking water, household systems, public water tanks, and agriculture.
+Robust IoT security measures will also ensure secure data transmission.

+---
  ### Proposed Solution